-Some swear by detoxes, others hate them, and there seems to be an even split of both warnings and recommendations out there, which can be confusing for anyone.
-Proponents of detoxes say detoxification enhances the body’s natural cleansing process, allowing it to better defend against illness and disease.
-They cite increased energy, clearer thinking, improved skin and weight loss as just some of the benefits of doing a detox.
+Some swear by detoxes while others hate them; plus, there seems to be an even split of both warnings and recommendations, which can be downright confusing.
+Proponents of detoxing say it enhances the body’s natural cleansing process, allowing it to better defend against illness and disease.
+Many cite increased energy, clearer thinking, improved skin and weight loss as just some of the benefits of doing a detox.

-No matter what detox means to you, the safest, most effective detox fluid everyone should be drinking is good old fashioned H2O.
+No matter what “detox” means to you, the safest, most effective detox fluid everyone should be drinking is good old fashioned H2O.
 Think about it: you’re made up almost entirely of water.
 Staying hydrated is extremely important for your health, and water is necessary to flush the toxins that build up in your body away.
 Becoming dehydrated can dry you out and shrivel you up, and even mild dehydration can affect everything from brain function, to appetite, to hormone levels, to energy and can cause headaches, dizziness, nausea, muscle cramps, and more.

-1. Lime, Lemon or Other Citrus
+1. Lime, Lemon Or Other Citrus

 5. Apple Cider Vinegar